ninoseki/mitaka/README.md

 **Note:**

-- urlscan.io scan:
-  - Please set your urlscan.io API key via the options if you want to make a scan.
-- VirusTotal scan:
-  - Please set your VirusTotal API key via the options if you want to make a scan.
+Please set your urlscan.io & VirusTotal API keys in the options page for enabling urlscan.io & VirusTotal scans.

 ## Options